First presidency of Rafael Caldera: Foreign policy

 Caldera's first government emphasized the end of the Betancourt Doctrine, which denied Venezuelan diplomatic recognition to any regime, right or left, that came to power by military force.
 Caldera broke the isolation of Venezuela with the rest of Latin America, recognizing the military governments of the region, and made a policy in defense of the insular territories and the Gulf of Venezuela and signed the Port of Spain Protocol with Guyana, which concerned the Guyana–Venezuela territorial dispute.

+International trips

+The following list summarises the official foreign visits made by Caldera during his first term as President of Venezuela: